 Extended health and dental insurance is invaluable, but most professional artists do not have access to health benefits through an employer, which means that they are paying for essential health services out of pocket.

-Medical services that many artists use on a regular basis to maintain their physical condition include pharmacology, massage therapy, chiropractics, osteopathy, naturopathy, physiotherapy and dentistry, and these services can be very expensive.
+Medical services that many artists can use on a regular basis to maintain their physical condition include pharmacology, massage therapy, chiropractics, osteopathy, naturopathy, physiotherapy, and dentistry amongst others.
+These services can be very expensive.

 OHIP covers many health services you may need, such as: